KNG: The K-Norm Gradient Mechanism: Introduction

 With KNG, the second derivative term $\nabla^2 \ell_n$ is not included.
 Furthermore, there are several technical requirements when working with objective perturbation that KNG sidesteps.
 In particular, the proof that objective perturbation satisfies DP requires the objective function to be strongly convex and twice differentiable almost everywhere \citep{Chaudhuri2011,Kifer2012:PrivateCERM,Awan2018:Structure}.
 While we assume strong convexity and a second derivative to prove a utility result in Theorem \ref{thm:utility1}, KNG does not require either of these conditions to satisfy DP.
 This allows the KNG mechanism to be applied in more general situations (such as median estimation and quantile regression, explored in Section \ref{s:ex}), and requires fewer calculations to implement.

 The remainder of this paper is organized as follows.
 In Section \ref{s:DP} we recall the necessary background on differential privacy and the exponential mechanism.
 In Section \ref{s:grad} we formally define KNG and show that it achieves $\ep$-DP with nearly the same flexibility as the exponential mechanism.
-We also provide a general utility result that shows that the noise introduced by KNG is or order $O(n^{-1})$, which is negligible compared to the statistical estimation error, which is typically $O(n^{-1/2})$.
+We also provide a general utility result that shows that the noise introduced by KNG is of order $O_p(n^{-1})$, which is negligible compared to the statistical estimation error, which is typically $O_p(n^{-1/2})$.
 We also show that the noise introduced by KNG is asymptotically from a $K$-norm mechanism.
 In section \ref{s:ex} we provide several examples of KNG applied to statistical problems, including mean estimation, linear regression, median/quantile estimation, and quantile regression.
 We also illustrate the empirical advantages of KNG in the settings of linear and quantile regression through simulations.
-We conclude in Section \ref{s:con} by discussing how KNG might be extended to more complicated spaces such as infinite dimensional function spaces and nonlinear manifolds.
+We conclude in Section \ref{s:con} by discussing challenges and potential extensions of KNG.